Zash/lua-unbound/README.markdown

     system resolvers are used.
 Otherwise root hints are used.

 `trusted`
 :   DNSSEC root trust anchors, a string or array of strings.
-Defaults to
-    hard-coded IANA root anchors.

 `trustfile`
 :   Path to a file containing DNSSEC root trust anchors.